 6.42.1 Applicability to language

 The vulnerability as described in ISO/IEC 24772-1 subclause 6.42 applies to Ada.
-The vulnerabilities may be mitigated by the use of language concepts of specified/enforced pre- and postconditions of methods.
+The vulnerabilities can be mitigated by the use of language concepts of specified/enforced pre- and postconditions of methods.

 When defining one type as a descendant of another and overriding existing primitive operations of the ancestor type, the Liskov Substitution Principle (LSP) argues for ensuring that the important properties of the operations are preserved in the descendant types, according to the rules of behavioural subtyping.
 In Ada, this can be enforced by specifying these properties using the Pre’Class and Post’Class aspects when the operation is first defined, to define the relevant pre- and postconditions (respectively) which are to apply to the operations and any overridings.
 Run-time checks will be provided by the Ada implementation on all calls of these operations and their overridings, to verify that the inputs provided by the caller satisfy the required preconditions, and that the outputs produced by the operation satisfy the required postconditions.
 Ada allows these aspects to be refined in overridings, but only in ways that are consistent with LSP, meaning that the effective class-wide preconditions can only be relaxed in overridings, never made more stringent, and the effective class-wide postconditions can only be tightened, never made looser.
 This ensures that if a caller is reaching an operation of a descendant type while being only aware of the Pre’Class and Post’Class aspects of an ancestor operation, any input that satisfies the ancestor Pre’Class will still satisfy the descendant effective Pre’Class, and any output that satisfies the descendant effective Post’Class will also satisfy the ancestor’s Post’Class.

-6.42.2 Guidance to Language Users
+6.42.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.42.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.42.5 of ISO/IEC 24772-1:2022.

 Specify Pre’Class and Post’Class for all primitive operations of tagged types.